When does the Senate meet?

 A. Pursuant to rules adopted by the Board of Governors of the California Community Colleges, the Governing Board elects to rely primarily on the advice and judgment of the Faculty Senate on academic and professional matters.

-B. The term “academic and professional matters” means the following policy and procedures matters:
+B. Also called 10+1+1, the term “academic and professional matters” means the following 12 policy and procedures matters.
+Click here to learn more.

 How do items come to the Senate?